campregher99/Microcontroller/README.md

 **Microcontroller tested:**
 * **ESP-WROOM-32** [Az-delivery version](https://www.az-delivery.de/it/products/esp32-developmentboard)
 **Warning:** the adc of this board is non linear (from 0V to 0.1V is encoded with 0), it is not suitable for accurate tasks.

-##Code structure
-* **System identification**
- + Arduino: the [Tuning.ino](https://github.com/campregher99/Microcontroller/blob/main/arduino/tuning_PID/tuning_PID.ino) program provide the hardware part of the identification procedure.
-You have to define the input and output functins, which will have the same signture as below:
-	`void output(float out);`
-	`float input(void);`
- + Python: provide the user interface and save the values estimated by the microcontroller by the [micro_tuning_PID.py](https://github.com/campregher99/Microcontroller/blob/main/python/micro_tuning_PID.py) script.

-* **Controller building**
- + Python: [Controler_design.py]() permits to choice the desired controll structure and perform the calculations in order to build the control law.
-Finally permit to save the generated law.

-* **Controller implementation**
- + Arduino: [Controller.ino](https://github.com/campregher99/Microcontroller/blob/main/arduino/Controller/Controller.ino) implement the actual code which will control the process.
-You have to define the input and output functins, as defined before.
- + Python: [micro_setter.py](https://github.com/campregher99/Microcontroller/blob/main/python/micro_setter.py) uploads the deired control law on microcontroller.

-All the Arduino programs allow to enable the DEBUG and MONITOR modalities placed in Config.h file located in every Arduino programs:
-* *DEBUG* is used for the develop fase, must be disabled when you use the python scripts.
-* *MONITOR* is used to stream the datas in order to visualize them on the Serial Plotter of Arduino IDE, must be disabled when you use the python scripts.

 ## User Guide
 1. *Define* the input/output/reference functions as shown in the [Code  structure](###Code structure) paragraph and insert them in [Tuning.ino](https://github.com/campregher99/Microcontroller/blob/main/arduino/tuning_PID/tuning_PID.ino) and [Controller.ino](https://github.com/campregher99/Microcontroller/blob/main/arduino/Controller/Controller.ino).
 You hve to insert definition under the `loop()` function, prototype ahead `main()` and pass the pointers at `tuning.begin_()` and `controller.begin_()` method call.